Security-in-Cyber-Physical-Systems/EN4720/README.md

 ### Installation

 1. Clone the repository
-2. All the other instructions are given inside the
+2. All the other instructions are given inside the [Milestone 2](Milestone 2/)